Industrial Ecology (IE) Graduate Academic Certificate (GAC)

 - Life cycle assessment methodology is taught emphasizing applications to infrastructure and energy systems.
 Life cycle design, life cycle cost methods, other tools from industrial ecology, and links to policy are covered.

-Systems Analysis and Green Engineering (minimum of two courses from this section are required)
+Sustainable Systems and Green Engineering (minimum of two courses from this section are required)

 CRD 244 Political Ecology of Community Development (4)